|Survey name||Business Insights and Conditions Survey|

-The ONS currently produces a fortnightly bulletin capturing businesses' views on financial performance, workforce, prices, trade, and business resilience.
-This includes a set of reference tables providing further data than given in the bulletin.
+The Office for National Statistics (ONS) currently produces a fortnightly bulletin capturing businesses' views on financial performance, workforce, prices, trade, and business resilience.
+This includes a set of reference tables providing further data than those given in the bulletin.
 In addition:

-Weekly slides are provided to Cabinet Office (CO) and other government departments
+weekly slides are provided to the Cabinet Office (CO) and other government departments

-Ad hoc requests are also delivered to both external and internal users and added to the dataset which can also be found in the ad hoc area on the ONS website; please note, the ONS may charge for some services, in line with the ONS charging policy - you can take a look at our publication scheme for more information on the services available
+ad-hoc requests are also delivered to both external and internal users and added to the dataset, which can also be found in the ad-hoc area on the ONS website; please note, the ONS may charge for some services, in line with the ONS charging policy - you can take a look at our publication scheme for more information on the services available

-Anonymised data are sent to ONS' Secure Research Service (SRS) and the UK data Service on a fortnightly basis.
+anonymised data are sent to the ONS' Secure Research Service (SRS) and the UK Data Service (UKDS) on a fortnightly basis

 Contact details for this Methodology